When.fm Your Privacy

 When.fm is owned by Webful Ltd. We're based in the UK and comply with the Data Protection Act.

 Our servers live in the UK too.
-They belong to a US company called Linode.
+They belong to a US company called Akamai, on services formerly known as Linode.

 Our code and servers are regularly maintained with the latest security updates, and your data is always sent over encrypted, secure connections – so nobody else can read it.